ydongchoi/.NET-Interview/README.md

 **Supporting different OS**: You can develop and execute ASP.NET apps on Windows, Linux, Docker, and macOS.
 The Visual Studio provides the tools to build .NET apps with different OS.

+### 6. What is ASP.NET MVC framework?
+ASP.MVC is a **web application framework** that is lightweight and has high testable features.
+ASP.NET supports 3 different types of components namely Model, View, and Controller.

+**Model Layer**: The Model component corresponds to all or any of **the data-related logic** that the user works with.
+This will represent either the **info that’s being transferred between the View and Controller components** or the other **business logic-related data**.
+For instance, a Customer object will retrieve the customer information from the database, manipulate it, and update its data back to the database or use it to render data.

+**View Layer**: The View component is employed for all the **UI logic** of the appliance.
+For instance, the Customer view will include all the UI components like text boxes, dropdowns, etc. that the ultimate user interacts with.

+**Controller**: Controllers act as an **interface between Model and consider components** to process all the business logic and incoming requests, manipulate data using the Model component, and interact with the Views to render the ultimate output.
+For instance, the Customer controller will handle all the interactions and inputs from the Customer View and update the database using the Customer Model.
+An equivalent controller is going to be wont to view the Customer data.

+### 7. Which would be the right framework to be used ASP.NET MVC or ASP.NET Web API?
+**ASP.Net MVC** is used to make **web applications** that return the view and data but  **Asp.Net Web API** is used to make all  **HTTP services** in a simple and basic way that returns only **information**, not view.

+Web API helps to build REST-ful services over the .NET Framework, and it additionally supports content negotiation, self-facilitating which are not in MVC.
+Web API additionally deals with returning information specifically design like JSON, XML, or some other dependent on the Accept header in the solicitation, and you don’t stress over that.
+MVC just returns information in JSON design utilizing Json Result.

 ### Reference
 https://github.com/StefanTheCode/dotnet_interview_questions